ft-interactive/g-xaxisdate/README.md

 ![alt tag](https://github.com/ft-interactive/g-xaxisDate/blob/master/images/example03.png)

+### Daily

-From Jun 1 2017 to June 6 2017, with every day labeled and a minot axis
+From Jun 1 2017 to June 6 2017, with no minot axis

+<b>Note</b> This axis is only suitable for single daily values and not hourly values such as a share price.
+This will result is 'dead-space'.
+Use to come

 ```
 const myXAxis = xaxisDate();//sets up yAxis
 const currentFrame = frame[frameName];

 let mindate = new Date(2017,6,1);
-let maxdate = new Date(2017,6,6);
+let maxdate = new Date(2017,6,15);

 myXAxis
 	.height(currentFrame.dimension().height)
 	.domain([mindate,maxdate])
 	.range([0,currentFrame.dimension().width])
 	.interval("days")
-	.minorAxis(true)
+	.minorAxis(false)
 	.rem(currentFrame.rem())

 currentFrame.plot()